ell1e/spew3d/README.md

 **Question: Where is `spew3d.h`?**

-*Answer: it's generated and not directly in the repository, [see here](#compiling-usage).
+*Answer: It's generated and not directly in the repository, [see here](#compiling-usage).
 If you want to get it from the repository, check the [section on running tests](#run-tests).*